Medial-EarlySign/MR_Wiki/Tutorials/index.md

 # Tutorial

+Welcome to the Medial EarlySign (MES) tutorials!
+This guide provides a high-level overview of the end-to-end machine learning workflows for healthcare, from initial setup to model deployment.
+Each step in this guide links to a more detailed tutorial that will walk you through the specifics.
-Those page describes the command-line tools and Python helpers that interact with the MES infrastructure.
-It explains how to prepare data, train and evaluate models, and how to use the available tools for common workflows.
+The tutorials uses command-line tools and Python helpers that interact with the MES infrastructure.

+All the software is released under MIT open source licence.
+Some of the models are also planned to be released while some other will be accesible only through our parteners.

 ## Overview

-Medial EarlySign (MES) provides two main ways to work with the infrastructure for model development:
+Medial EarlySign (MES) provides three  ways to work with the infrastructure:

-1. A Python API that exposes many infrastructure capabilities for loading data, creating sample files, training, and inference.
+1. A Python API that exposes many infrastructure capabilities for accessing and manipulating the data, creating sample files, training, and inference.
 2. Standalone applications (executables) that implement infrastructure workflows; these are useful when the Python API does not yet cover a specific feature.

-When a model is deployed, we will use AlgoMarker with only a small runtime API.
+3. When a model is deployed, we will use `AlgoMarker` which is a minimal API with mainly inference capability.
 Deployment does not require the full training API or a training data repository.
 Deployed models accepts JSON-formatted patient records and don't need full MES infrastructure.
 See [Deployment](07.Deployment) for details.
+The AlgoMarker is very minimal and can be also run in a distroless linux images

+## Who is this for?

+These tutorials are for data scientists and developers who want to use the MES infrastructure to build and deploy machine learning models.
+Whether you are new to the MES ecosystem or an experienced user, these guides will help you get the most out of our tools.

 ## Setup requirements